Monastery of Benevívere

-The Monastery of Benevívere (Spanish: Abadía de Santa María de Benevívere) was an Abbey in Spain, famous in the twelfth century.
-It is now ruined.
+The Monastery of Benevívere (Spanish: Abadía de Santa María de Benevívere) was an Abbey in Spain, famous in the 12th century, now ruined.
 It is about 4.8 km west of Carrión de los Condes in the Province of Palencia.

 Origins

-The Abbey of Santa Maria de Benevívere was ordered to be built in the twelfth century by Don Diego Martínez de Villamayor.
+The Abbey of Santa Maria de Benevívere was ordered to be built in the 12th century by Don Diego Martínez de Villamayor.

 He was a Castilian noble from the house of the counts of Bureba, who was very influential at court.

 He was the advisor of Alfonso VII and Sancho III, and treasurer of Alfonso VIII.

 After losing his wife he decided to retire and devote himself to the contemplative life.

 He laid the foundation of the Abbey in 1169.

-The Poema de Benevívere (Poem of Benevívere) was written in Latin around the beginning of the thirteenth century in 758 verses.
+The Poema de Benevívere (Poem of Benevívere) was written in Latin around the beginning of the 13th century in 758 verses.

 The poem tells the story of Diego Martínez de Villamayor, who aspired to be a saint, and King Alfonso VIII of Castile.

 It contrasts the religious and secular goals and ideals, and shows their intimate relationship.